PepperJustice/JavaScriptProjects/README.md

-# This is a disply of the JavaScript Projects I have created
+# This is a display of the JavaScript Projects I have created